lars-t-hansen/swat/MANUAL.md

 TypeTest   ::= (is TypeName Expr)

-   Expr must have static reference type T and TypeName must be a ClassName or string or (Vector T).
+   Expr must have static reference type T and TypeName must be a ClassName or string or (Vector U).
 Let V be the value of Expr.

+   If V is null then:
+     Return 0.

    If TypeName is anyref then:
      Return 1.